sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 IPMC aging timeout is switch attribute for SAI.
 This is global configuration for a switch and applicable to all VRF, all AFI's.

 Following the sequence of configuration,
-1. FRR sends update to ipmcfpmsyncd with aging value using struct mfpm_kat_info_t.
+1. FRR sends update to ipmcfpmsyncd with aging value using struct ipmc_fpm_kat_info_t.
 2. ipmcfpmsyncd populate "ipmc_aging_time" entry in  SWITCH_TABLE (APPL_DB)
 3. ipmcorchagent, receives SWITCH_TABLE (APPL_DB) update and calls set_switch_attribute with attr as SAI_SWITCH_ATTR_IPMC_AGING_TIME and value "ipmc_aging_time" <br>